submariner-io/submariner-website/src/content/architecture/gateway-engine/_index.en.md

 fail.

-The active Gateway Engine communicates with the central Broker to advertise its Endpoint and Cluster resources to the other clusters connected to the Broker, also ensuring that it is the sole Endpoint for its cluster.
-The active Gateway Engine also establishes a watch on the Broker to learn about the active Endpoint and Cluster resources advertised by the other clusters.
+The active Gateway Engine communicates with the central Broker to advertise its `Endpoint` and `Cluster` resources to the other clusters connected to the Broker, also ensuring that it is the sole `Endpoint` for its cluster.
+The active Gateway Engine also establishes a watch on the Broker to learn about the active `Endpoint` and `Cluster` resources advertised by the other clusters.
-Once two clusters are aware of each other's Endpoints, they can establish a secure tunnel through which traffic can be routed.
+Once two clusters are aware of each other's `Endpoints`, they can establish a secure tunnel through which traffic can be routed.

-If the active Gateway Engine fails, another Gateway Engine on one of the other designated nodes will gain leadership and perform reconciliation to advertise its Endpoint and to ensure that it is the sole Endpoint.
-The remote clusters will learn of the new Endpoint via the Broker and establish a new tunnel.
+If the active Gateway Engine fails, another Gateway Engine on one of the other designated nodes will gain leadership and perform reconciliation to advertise its `Endpoint` and to ensure that it is the sole `Endpoint`.
+The remote clusters will learn of the new `Endpoint` via the Broker and establish a new tunnel.

 The Gateway Engine is deployed as a DaemonSet that is configured to only run